etlhsu/place/src/content/blog/no-pom-poms.md

 idealize or elevator pitch to glamorize, just the interactions I build and that's it.

-We'll see how things go, hopefully I can turn the world people work and live in into the world people play in as well.
+We'll see how things go, hopefully I can turn the world people work and live in into the world people play in as well...